-Medel Exploration Permit, Switzerland
+Medel Permit, Switzerland

-The Company completed a purchase and sale agreement on October 21, 2011, originally dated August 31, 2011, for the Medel Exploration Permit ("Medel Permit") located within the community of Medel/Lucmagn, in the Canton of Graubunden, in eastern Switzerland.
-The Medel Permit will be for the exploration for gold and precious metals covering a total area of approximately 136 square kilometers.
+The Company completed a purchase and sale agreement on October 21, 2011, originally dated August 31, 2011, for the Medel Exploration Permit ("Medel Permit") located within the community of Medel/Lucmagn, in the Canton of Graubunden, Switzerland.
+The Medel Permit is for the exploration for gold and precious metals covering a total area of approximately 136 square kilometers.
 The property is located in the Alps in a sparsely populated area.